 Borrowers of Direct Stafford Loans who are no longer enrolled at least half-time at Pacific must complete federally mandated exit counseling as soon as they cease enrollment.
 This is a federal regulation and applies to all students who have graduated, officially withdrawn, dropped below half-time enrollment, transferred to another institution, or simply ceased enrollment at Pacific.
 You may have been required to complete exit counseling in the past, but federal regulations require that you complete exit counseling every time you meet one of the above conditions.

-Exit counseling is completed online, in about 30 minutes, through the Department of Eduction's StudentLoans.gov website at studentloans.gov.
-You will need your Federal PIN to log into studentloans.gov.
-If you have lost or forgotten your PIN, you may apply for another at www.pin.ed.gov.
+Exit counseling is completed online, in about 30 minutes, through the Department of Education at StudentLoans.gov.
+You will need your FSA ID to log in.
+If you have lost or forgotten your FSA ID, go to www.fafsa.gov

 Note: Students who have borrowed a Perkins loan must complete online exit counseling separately.
 Approximately a month prior to graduation, the Student Loan Office will email you instructions to your Pacific email address.
 For additional Perkins exit counseling information refer to the Loan Exit Interview Information on Pacific's Student Loans Office webpage.

 Exit counseling will help you understand your rights and responsibilities as a student loan borrower and will provide useful tips and information to help you manage your loans.
 If, after completing the exit interview and reading this document, you have additional questions please read the Direct Loan Exit Counseling Guide.